The first thing you notice when listening to Mark McGowan is the power and timbre of his neo-Soul voice.

 Built on a hypnotic guitar figure and hooky chant ‘Hot Coals’ maintains the vivid romantic imagery that coloured McGowan’s previous releases, while at the same time distilling his strengths in a more direct, contemporary setting.
 Fans of McGowan will be pleased to hear his knack for storytelling and unmistakeable vocal timbre are still very much at the forefront.

-Hot Coals was helped brought to life by producer Rick Webster who has produced the likes of James and Breakfest Muff to his credits.
+Hot Coals was helped brought to life by producer Rick Webster who has worked with the likes of James, Unkle Bob and Breakfest Muff .

 Management/Press: email@example.com / firstname.lastname@example.org